MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 )
 ```

-We will also set a dynamic format string for this expression:
+We will also set a formatStringDefinition for this expression:
 ```dax
 SELECTEDVALUE(
   DimCurrency[FormatString],